dezoito/dezoito.github.io/_posts/2021-09-07-react-mirror-backend-permissions.md

   let showContent = false;

-  // Block rendering content if the user is not authenticated
+  // Block rendering content if the user is not authenticated if (!isAuthenticated) {
-  // Might be redundant but that's OK here if (!isAuthenticated) {
     return <p>User is not authenticated!</p>;
   }